voxpupuli/puppet-jenkins/README.md

 If you specify `version => 'latest'` in current releases of the module, the plugin will be downloaded and installed with *every* run of Puppet.
 This is a known issue and will be addressed in future releases.
-For now it is recommended that you pin plugin versions when using the `jenkins::plugin` type.

 #### By version
 If you need to peg a specific version, simply specify that as a string, i.e.: